ericgundrum/squidhall/docs/tutorial-content-module-files.md

 		}
 	]

-If you are doing an art panel layout continue with Step 5.a below.
 If you are doing a table layout continue with Step 5.b below.
 (You can do both if you want.)

 ### Step 5.a.
 Create an Art Panel Layout